National Cybersecurity Center: Cyber Force

-The NCC Cyber Force Initiative is designed to increase the number of cybersecurity professionals in the workforce and increase the number of underrepresented groups in the cybersecurity workforce.
-The NCC offers both self-guide and instructor-led classes.
+The NCC Cyber Force Initiative is designed to expand the cybersecurity workforce and increase participation by underrepresented groups.

 Space Information Sharing and Analysis Center

 On April 8, 2019, the NCC announced a partnership with the Space Information Sharing and Analysis Center (Space ISAC), an Information Sharing and Analysis Center focused on space industry threats.
-Space ISAC collaborates across the global space industrial base to enhance the nation's ability to prepare for and respond to vulnerabilities, incidents, and threats.
-Space ISAC provides members with timely and actionable information and serves as the primary communications channel for the sector.

-On February 25, 2021, Space ISAC announced a significant milestone, declaring the organization has reached Initial Operating Capability (IOC) following the launch of Space ISAC’s member portal and threat intelligence sharing platform.
-This capability will serve as the first of its kind, enabling commercial industry and international space partners to share timely, actionable information about space-based threats.
+On February 25, 2021, Space ISAC announced that it had reached initial operating capability following the launch of Space ISAC’s member portal and its threat intelligence sharing platform, which allows commercial and international partners to share data on space-related threats.

-On May 5, 2022, the NCC participated in a ribbon-cutting ceremony held by the University of Colorado Colorado Springs (UCCS) to celebrate the expansion of the Kevin W. O’Neil Cybersecurity Education and Research Center and Space ISAC.
-This facility, which houses the Space ISAC, is the only all-threats security information source for the public and private space sector, operated by the NCC since its formation in 2019.
+After a $5.4 million expansion, the Kevin W. O’Neil Cybersecurity Education and Research Center at UCCS houses the Space ISAC.
+Space ISAC describes itself as the first all-threats security information source for the public and private space sector, operated by the NCC since its formation in 2019.